 Informing the company whose offer you have chosen to decline should be done as soon as possible.
 This allows recruiters and hiring managers for an unsuccessful company to move forward with other suitable candidates or contingency plans.

 Depending on the nature of the application, it’s worth considering whether to turn down the job offer via phone or email.
-Turning down the offer with a nicely written email can be fine, but if you formed a good relationship with the hiring manager or recruiter through the process, a phone call may be a better option.
+Turning down the offer with a nicely written email can be fine, but a phone call may be a better option if you formed a good relationship with the hiring manager or recruiter through the process.

 A phone call is more personal and helps solidify the relationship, showing you appreciate the time and resources the company took interviewing and considering you for the role.
-It may also offer you the opportunity to provide your reasons for declining the offer, which in turn can help the company with their on-going hiring process.
-You’ll want to be constructive with the information you provide and do so in a tactful manner.
+It may also offer the opportunity to provide your reasons for declining the offer, which can help the company with its ongoing hiring process.
+You’ll want to be constructive with the information you provide and do so tactfully.

-Once you’ve made your decision, stick with.
-Accepting and then retracting an offer when you get a better offer damages your reputation with the company and everyone involved in the recruitment process.
+Once you’ve made your decision, stick with it.
+Accepting and then retracting an offer you get a better offer can damage your reputation with the company and everyone involved in the recruitment process.

 Are you ready to make your next move?
-Take a look at our website for the latest defence industry roles or call our consultants today.
+Reach out to our consultants today!

 Defence Sector Blog